 The Airmen's Stories - F/O H N E Salmon

-Harold Nigel Egerton Salmon is recorded by the Commonwealth War Graves Commission as being born in 1907 but recent research (January 2020) discovered that he was born in 1909.
+Harold Nigel Egerton Salmon is recorded by the Commonwealth War Graves Commission as being born in 1907 but recent research (January 2020) discovered that he was born on 19th July 1909.
 His mother, Laura Jean Mary Stevenson, was unmarried, something greatly frowned upon at the time.

 The father was Royal Navy Captain William Francis Egerton, son of Admiral FL Egerton and Lady Louisa Cavendish, Lady-in-Waiting to Queen Victoria.